DNJha/dnjha.github.io/_pages/teach.md

 * Cloud Computing (CSC8110) and Internet of Things (CSC8112) for Master student at Newcastle University (2018-19, 2019-20).

-* Computer Architecture and Computer Networks for B. Tech final year students at Bhagalpur College of Engineering (2012-13) (full module).
+* Computer Architecture, Computer Networks and Theory of Computation (Automata Theory) for B. Tech final year students at Bhagalpur College of Engineering (2012-13) (full module).

 Lead Tutor